List of sitting judges of the high courts of India

-Allahabad High Court, has the largest number (160) of judges while Sikkim High Court has the smallest number (3) of judges.
+Allahabad High Court has the largest number (160) of high court judges while Sikkim High Court has the smallest number (3).
 The lists of high court judges are maintained by the Ministry of Law and Justice.

-Maximum strength of judges in each High Court
+Maximum strength of judges in each high court

 Allahabad High Court

 The Allahabad High Court in the state of Uttar Pradesh can have 119 permanent judges as well as 41 additional judges, bringing its total sanctioned strength to 160 judges.
-The court currently has 103 judges.
+According to the high court's website, currently it has 110 judges.